SonarHEXAGON/ProjectileCore/README.md

 > High-speed simulated projectiles, physical projectile control, homing, Bezier travel, area fields, deflection, attraction, and client visuals for CGP:R-style combat.

 ProjectileCore lets the server own real projectile truth while clients render something that does not look like it was dragged behind a truck.
-It supports bullets, lobbed blobs, cinematic Beziers, orbiting murder Frisbees, time-stop nonsense, physical debris, and the usual "why is this projectile doing forbidden geometry" edge cases.
+It supports bullets, lobbed blobs, cinematic Beziers, orbiting murder Frisbees (Sword of Dimension joke attempt fail noob), time-stop nonsense, physical debris, and the usual "why is this projectile doing forbidden geometry" edge cases.

 ## Contributors